Justine14/Gomoku/README.md

 # Gomoku
-This game Gomoku was created as a project in Computer Science 231, using the Python language.
+This game, Gomoku, was created using the Python language.